Kate Walker (writer)

 Kate Walter (born 7 May 1950 in Nottinghamshire, England) was a popular British writer of 50 romance novels in Mills & Boon since 1984.

-Biography
+Early life and education

 Catherine Mary Wade was born on 7 May 1950 in Nottinghamshire, England of Irish extraction, but the family moved to West Yorkshire when she was just 18 months old.
 She was the middle child of five daughters.

 She studied English and Library Science in the University College of Wales, Aberystwyth, where she met her husband.
-They married and installed in Lincolnshire She worked until she was a mother.
+They married and installed in Lincolnshire.
+She worked until she was a mother.

+Career

-As Kate Walker published her first novel in 1984.
+As Kate Walker, she published her first novel in 1984.